 Click here for details about visiting Popcorn Park!

-Popcorn Park Zoo was established in 1977 for the sole purpose of providing a refuge for wildlife that were sick, elderly, abandoned , abused, or injured, and which could no longer survive in its natural habitat.
+Popcorn Park was established in 1977 for the sole purpose of providing a refuge for wildlife that were sick, elderly, abandoned , abused, or injured, and which could no longer survive in its natural habitat.
 As time went on, we expanded to include exotic and domestic animals.
 All our residents once faced these circumstances, as well as exploitation and illegal ownership.
 Over 200 of these animals and birds now live in spacious surroundings in the heart of the scenic Pine Barrens (directions) in southern New Jersey.
-The Zoo, which is federally licensed, comprises seven acres and is graced by the indigenous Scrub Oak and Scrub Pine.
+The Refuge, which is federally licensed, comprises seven acres and is graced by the indigenous Scrub Oak and Scrub Pine.
 Take a video tour with John - select tour

 But what makes Popcorn Park so special is that each animal was rescued from suffering, exploitation and/or death - each has its own unique story to tell.
-You will learn these stories as you walk through the Zoo and as you visit this section of our web site.
+You will learn these stories as you walk through the Refuge and as you visit this section of our web site.
 You have entered a quiet world where all the residents were once in danger and now are safe.
 So start your journey - bring your curiosity and respect for these beautiful creatures.

 Click here for details about visiting Popcorn Park.